 With only their spray to protect them, skunks are very vulnerable to their predators.
 Den sites provide a safe getaway for skunks to protect themselves all year long.
 After a skunk sprays, it takes up to ten dens for the protective fluid to refill, making them even more vulnerable to predators then they were before.
 During this time, skunks rely on their den sites to hide from potential predators and wait until their defence mechanism has been replenished.

 Once you have a skunk family in your home, you’ll need to be careful about handling the situation.
 Attempting to get rid of skunks from your home without expert help could be dangerous for more than one reason.
 Mother skunks can become very aggressive and defensive if they feel their kits are being threatened.
-They might react with spraying a strong-smelling substance from a gland underneath their tail.
+They might react by spraying a strong-smelling substance from a gland underneath their tail.
 But they can also become aggressive, biting and scratching everything and everyone standing in the way between them and their babies.

-Separating mother skunk from her babies is unnecessary and inhumane, and it will also cause the mother to further attack and damage the area in an attempt to reach her kits.
+Separating a mother skunk from her babies is unnecessary and inhumane, and it will also cause the mother to further attack and damage the area in an attempt to reach her kits.
 Trapping and killing skunks is inhumane, since they should return safely into the wild for the mother to create a new den.
 It is also inhumane to exclude a mother skunk from her kits, as they are extremely dependent on her for their survival.

 Setting up traps and baits if you’re not familiar and don’t possess enough skills to handle pests could lead to ineffective efforts which leave the mother suffering for days, and her babies being left alone, unable to survive by themselves.
 This is why you need expert help to get rid of skunks.
 Skedaddle technicians possess the expert knowledge to remove the skunk family without separating them.
 Contact us at the first signs that skunks are living on your property 1-888-592-0387.